frconor-ebook/meditations/_posts/2025-09-09-self-love-the-enemy.md

 I am bringing forward great fruitfulness through corporate and personal apostolic efforts, and possibly fruits that are not there to be seen by your eyes, because if you were to see all the fruits, you might become proud and vain.

-You might add to your vanity: 'what a great person I am, look at the great things I achieve, look at how well I\'m performing my mission.'
+You might add to your vanity: 'what a great person I am, look at the great things I achieve, look at how well I'm performing my mission.'

-The slowness of God can get on our nerves, because of our self-love.
-It can be fond of setting the soul too high a target, keeps the example of Christ and the saints in view, vaingloriously aiming to attain those passions.
+"The slowness of God can get on our nerves, because of our self-love.
+It can be fond of setting the soul too high a target.
+It keeps the example of Christ and the saints in view, vaingloriously aiming to attain those passions.

-But sometimes, we cannot quite grasp why we fall short of all those things we see in Christ and the saints.
-That can lead to discouragement.
+"But sometimes, we cannot quite grasp why we fall short of all those things we see in Christ and the saints.
+That can lead to discouragement" (*cf*.
+Baur, *idem*.).

 Vanity can give rise to that particular problem.
 We have to go back and be like that little child.